-Around 65% of learners at Nightingale Community Academy are eligible for the Pupil Premium.
-We are continuing to analyse the impact of additional funding.
-Based on an analysis of our end of KS2 and GCSE results, and on our attendance and exclusions data, there is no evidence of a significant difference in the achievement or risk of absenteeism or exclusion between those learners who come from families eligible for the pupil premium and those who are not eligible.
-All of our learners have significant SENs (Social, Emotional and Mental Health Difficulties) which affect their ability to access and benefit from the curriculum and all are considered to be amongst the most vulnerable.
+Based on an analysis of our end of KS2 and GCSE results, and on our attendance and exclusions data, there is no evidence of a significant difference in the achievement or risk of absenteeism or exclusion between those students who come from families eligible for the pupil premium and those who are not eligible.
+All of our students have significant additional needs, primarily Social, Emotional and Mental Health (SEMH) needs, which affect their ability to access and benefit from the curriculum, and all are considered to be amongst the most vulnerable of students.

 In 2014-15 the Pupil Premium grant was allocated to 49 pupils.
 The 2014-15 grant of £52,360 was used as follows: